mlaryan/Pharma-Sales-Performance-Report/README.md

 ## 🛠️ Tools & Technologies Used

-- **Power BI**: For data modeling, visualization, and dashboard creation
+- **Power BI**: For data modeling, visualization, and reports/dashboards creation
-- *(Optionally: SQL, Excel, Python – if used in ETL or preprocessing)*

 ---